Compare · Brandwatch

 What you actually get from one Gorilla run

 You paste a one-line description of your idea.
-Gorilla expands it into roughly twenty intent-phrased queries, runs them in parallel across Reddit, X, YouTube and TikTok, and ranks every post by how strongly the author sounds like a buyer.
+Gorilla expands it into roughly twenty intent-phrased queries, runs them in parallel across Reddit, X, Bluesky, LinkedIn, and YouTube, and ranks every post by how strongly the author shows intent.
 You get a CSV, a JSON, or you can pipe it through the MCP server straight into Claude.
-Two minutes, ninety-nine cents, no contract.
+Two minutes, free to start, then a flat $14.99 a month.

 That's it.
 No dashboards.
 No archives.
 No team seats.
 If you need any of that, you've outgrown Gorilla and Brandwatch is one of the right answers.